 - We may accept tarantula and other arachnid species IF they have a secure cage, and are not species of medical concern.

-- We will accept arthropods that have been obtained illegally or that are CITES protected, and try to send them to zoos where they can enter captive breeding programs.
+- Arthropods that have been obtained illegally or that are CITES protected may be surrendered to Purdue Entomology.
+If we cannot keep them, we will send them to zoos where they can enter captive breeding programs.